R2Northstar/NorthstarMods/README.md

 - They can Execute Players
 - They can use e-smoke to kill pilots trying to rodeo them
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

+*Warning: Elite Titans' melee have a special mechanic called ENF (Execution Next Frame), in which said Elite Titan will immediately chain execution the first frame the game registers a titan as doomed (auto or player) from the melee attack that has doomed them!
+This mechanic respects Stealth Auto-Eject and Ronin's Phase Reflex, and will not trigger immediate execution.*

 ## Live-Fire Frontier Defense